svgeesus/svgeesus.github.io/Color/OKLab-notes.md

 ## Transfer function

-A single cube-root nonlonearity is applied, similar to the curved portion of the CIE L* transfer function.
+A single cube-root nonlinearity is applied, similar to the curved portion of the CIE L* transfer function.
 This has three drawbacks:

 1. At very low luminance levels, a power law increases noise This is why ITU Rec BT.709, sRGB and Display P3 use a small linear portion near zero.
 In addition, it does not model the HVS, which requires: